SitePen/dstore/docs/Stores.md

 This mixin adds functionality for validating any objects that are saved through `put()` or `add()`.
 The validation relies on the Model for the objects, so any property constraints that should be applied should be defined on the model's schema.
 If validation fails on `put()` or `add()` than a validation TypeError will be thrown, with an `errors` property that lists any validation errors.

-## SimplyQuery
+## RequestMemory

-This base/mixin store provides client-side querying functionality.
-This provides the querying functionality for the Memory store, and can be used as a mixin with the Rest store for performing client-side queries in combination with server-side queries.

-To combine the `SimpleQuery` with the `Rest` store, we could create a new store:

-    // define a store based on Rest with SimpleQuery as a mixin var RestWithClientQuerying = declare([Rest, SimplyQuery]);
-    // create a store instance
-    var myStore = new RestWithClientQuerying({
-        target: '/PathToData/'
-    });
-    // define a query
-    var importantItems = myStore.filter({priority: 'high'});
-    // request the data, this will trigger the server-side query importantItems.fetch().then(function(){
-        // once this is complete, we can now query, and it will
-        // be performed on the client side var firstItems = importantItems.range(0, 10);
-    });
+This store provides client-side querying functionality, but will load its data from the server, using the provided URL.
+This is an asynchronous store since queries and data retrieval may be made before the data has been retrieved from the server.

 ## Resource Query Language

 [Resource Query Language (RQL)](https://github.com/persvr/rql) is a query language specifically designed to be easily embedded in URLs (it is a compatible superset of standard encoded query parameters), as well as easily interpreted within JavaScript for client-side querying.
 Therefore RQL is a query language suitable for consistent client and server-delegated queries.
-The dstore packages includes mixins for adding RQL support to stores.
+The dstore packages includes an alternate query engine for using

-* RqlServer - This adds support for converting basic object filters, sort parameters, and range requests to URLs with RQL queries to send to the server.
-This can be used as a mixin with the `dstore/Rest` store.
-* RqlClient - This adds support for interpreting RQL queries provided as a filter argument, for filtering, ordering, and manipulating in-memory data sets, using the RQL query engine.
+RQL as the query language.
+This can be enabled by setting the <code>queryEngine</code> property:

+    require(['dstore/extensions/rqlQueryEngine'], function (rqlQueryEngine) {
+        var rqlStore = new Memory({
+            queryEngine: rqlQueryEngine,
+            ...
+        });

+        rqlStore.filter('price<10|rating>3').forEach(function (product) {
+            // return each product that has a price less than 10 or a rating greater than 3 });
+    }};

-Make sure you have installed/included the [rql](https://github.com/persvr/rql) package if you are using either of these mixins.
+Make sure you have installed/included the [rql](https://github.com/persvr/rql) package if you are using the RQL query engine.